-In addition to energy usage data, it is also important to collect detailed data on other variables such as production throughout, ambient temperature, process parameters, operating modes or profiles, and other business contextual data.
+In addition to energy usage data, it is important to collect data on other variables such as production throughput, ambient temperature, process parameters, operating modes or profiles.

 Combining energy data with other business data can also provide a deeper understanding of the relationship between energy use and other business variables.
-For example, the energy use per unit of production may differ at different production volumes.
+For example, the energy use per unit of production may differ according to production volumes.
 Changes in environmental conditions may impact energy use patterns.
-Other business contextual information such as organisational changes, growth projects, planned shutdowns, and other business plans could also have a significant impact on energy use and should be taken into account.
+Other information such as organisational changes, growth projects, planned shutdowns, and other business plans can also have a significant impact on energy use.

 Common analysis techniques include: